odin-arsenal/draupnir/documentation/src/FullTemplate.md

 In the `full` project template you can find these files and directories.
 In `minimal` template just a few of them are present.

 - `lib`: A directory that holds your application source code.
 This directory can be broken into subdirectories (packages).

+- `lib/domain`: This is the functional core of the application.
+Also called the "business logic" or domain of the application.
+Normally is a group of procedures and definitions representing the data layer, organized into packages.

 - `test`: Directory with all of your application tests.
 It often mirrors the same structure found in `lib`.